aiven/aiven-docs/docs/platform/howto/byoc/create-custom-cloud.md

 #### Set up your custom cloud's availability

-Select in what projects you'll be able to use your new custom cloud to create services.
-You can make your cloud available for all the projects in your organization, selected organizational units, or specific projects only.
+Select in what projects you'll be able to use your new custom cloud as a hosting cloud for services.
+In the projects where you enable your custom cloud, you'll be able to create new services in the custom cloud and migrate your existing services to the custom cloud.

+You can make your cloud available as follows:

+- For all the projects in your organization
+- For selected organizational units
+- For specific projects only

 Continue working in the **Create custom cloud** wizard: